 Distributors shall investigate and manage all potential instances of Unregistered Premises; and

-on identification of an Unregistered Premises, the Distributor shall take reasonable steps to identify the Customer and contact the Customer via letter or otherwise to encourage them to contact a Supplier of their choice to register the supply (and, where the Distributor has not identified the Unregistered Customer, shall arrange for delivery of a letter to the Unregistered Premises, addressed to the Occupier); and
+on identification of an Unregistered Premises, the Distributor shall take reasonable steps to identify the Unregistered Customer and contact the Occupier via letter or otherwise to encourage them to contact a Supplier of their choice to register the supply (and, where the Distributor has not identified the Unregistered Customer, shall arrange for delivery of a letter to the Unregistered Premises, addressed to the Occupier); and

-in the absence of any reasonable response from the Unregistered Customer within 1 calendar month of initial contact, the Distributor shall issue a further letter.
+in the absence of any reasonable response from the Unregistered Customer within 1 calendar month of initial contact, the Distributor may issue a further letter.
 This letter would explain the actions that the Distributor may take, including De-energisation and/or Disconnection and the timescales associated with these actions, if no reasonable response is received;

-Following seven Working Days after the issue of the Stage 2 letter the Distributor may arrange for the supply of electricity to the Premises to be De-energised or Disconnected.
+Following seven Working Days after such letter issued in accordance with 8.4(c) the Distributor may arrange for the supply of electricity to the Premises to be De-energised or Disconnected.

-It is acknowledged that longer timescales shall apply where access to Unregistered Premises is delayed by circumstances outside of the Distributor’s control (including where a warrant is needed to obtain access).
+It is acknowledged that longer timescales may apply where access to Unregistered Premises is delayed by circumstances outside of the Distributor’s control (including where a warrant is needed to obtain access) or for reasonable circumstances that may lead to a more favourable outcome.

 Nothing in Clause 8.4 shall prevent a Distributor from communicating with Occupiers or Unregistered Customers in a manner or frequency of its choosing, provided that the intent is to obtain Customer Details or otherwise contribute to resolving Unregistered Customers.